 We're here for you.

-Welcome!
+If you're a Lane student, we're here for you!
 The Mental Health and Wellness Center (MHWC) is here to provide you compassionate, confidential mental health services, including free counseling.
-Just call us at (541) 463-5920 or email MHWC@lanecc.edu to get started.
+Just call us at (541) 463-5665 or email MHWC@lanecc.edu to get started.

 If you or someone you know is experiencing a life-threatening emergency or an acute mental health crisis, please call campus Public Safety at 541-463-5555 or dial 911.
 You can also contact the Suicide & Crisis Lifeline at all hours; call or text 988.